svenkreiss/databench/README.md

 ## More Documentation

 Please have a look at the first blog post describing analyses with Databench [www.svenkreiss.com/blog/databench-initial/](www.svenkreiss.com/blog/databench-initial/) and have a look at the [databench_examples](https://github.com/svenkreiss/databench_examples) repository.
-Live demos of some of these examples are at [http://databench-examples-viewer.svenkreiss.com](http://databench-examples-viewer.svenkreiss.com).
+Live demos are at [databench-examples-viewer.svenkreiss.com](http://databench-examples-viewer.svenkreiss.com).